jjmarm/masksforhunger/chapters/san-diego.md

       The unprecedented COVID-19 Pandemic has affected everyone globally in different ways.
-Some of us have to start distance learning, some are juggling taking care of their children and working from home, and many have lost jobs and their flow of income has become disrupted.
+Some of us have to start distance learning, some are juggling taking care of their children and working from home, and many have lost jobs and their flow of income has been disrupted.
 In some cases, people are not able to put food on the table for themselves or their loved ones.

       I am very lucky and grateful to not be heavily affected by the virus, but I know that watching the struggling world through rose colored glasses is not an option.
 By joining Masks for Hunger, I want to make a difference directly to those who are struggling.